 Where are you?

-You can find us at the Trinity Gardens Bowling Club, Canterbury Avenue, Trinity Gardens.
-There is good parking out the front of the bowling club, and plenty of street parking around.
-If you take public transport, hop off at Bus stop 10 on Magill Road, and it’s a 5 minute walk up Canterbury Avenue.
+You can find us at 40 Third Ave, St Morris.
+There is plenty of street parking around.
+If you take public transport, hop off at Bus stop 13 on Magill Road, and it’s a 5 minute walk up Gardiner Avenue.

 I’m not a Christian – am I welcome?

 Absolutely!
 Our doors are open to everyone, as we believe that the good news of Jesus is for everyone.
 We’d love to help you to explore this good news, and to put your faith in Jesus.
 Our church service is a great place for you to start having a look at who Jesus is and what that might mean for you.

 What time should I arrive?

 Our service starts at 9.30am, but it’s worth turning up about 5 minutes beforehand to get your bearings and grab a seat.

 The service usually finishes up at about 10:45am.
 You are also welcome to join us for morning tea after the service.

 We want you to feel comfortable joining us for the service.
 Please just come as you are – church is about the people you’re with, not the clothes you’re wearing.
 Most people dress pretty casually – but dress however you’re most comfortable.